makerdao/community/governance/polls/Proceed with Pre-Implementation Work for MIP90 (BlockTower Liquid AAA Structured Credit and Money Market Fund) - November 21, 2022.md

 ---
-title: Proceed with Pre-Implementation Work for MIP90 (BlockTower Liquid AAA Structured Credit and Money Market Fund) - November 21, 2022
+title: Proceed with Pre-Implementation Work for the Deal Outlined in MIP90 (BlockTower Liquid AAA Structured Credit and Money Market Fund) - November 21, 2022
 summary: Signal your support or opposition to moving forward with the commercial risk, legal, technical, and other work necessary to onboard the deal outlined in MIP90.
 discussion_link: https://forum.makerdao.com/t/request-to-poll-poll-to-move-forward-with-the-commercial-risk-legal-technical-and-other-work-necessary-to-onboard-the-deal-outlined-in-mip90/18845
 parameters: